Iranian hunter-gatherers: Uniparental haplogroups

-The main human Y-chromosome DNA haplogroups found among Mesolithic and Neolithic Iranian-affiliated specimens include subclades of J, G, L, and R2, while subclades of H are observed among early divergent 'IVC periphery' like remains.
+The main human Y-chromosome DNA haplogroups found among Mesolithic and Neolithic Iranian-affiliated specimens include subclades of J, G, and R2, while subclades of L are observed among early divergent 'IVC periphery' like remains.
 Others included subclades of T. The oldest sample of haplogroup R2a to date has been found in one of the remains from Ganj Dareh in western Iran.
 Common Human mitochondrial DNA haplogroups found among Mesolithic and Neolithic Iranian specimens include subclades of haplogroup U, HV, X, R, H, W, T, and M.